 To make the engine and Remote Loader communication compliant with Suite B mode, set the Suite B configuration option enforceSuiteB = true in the driver configuration.
 The Suite B communication can also be configured in the Remote Loader configuration file for a driver by setting enforceSuiteB to true.
-For more information, see Understanding the Configuration Parameters for the Remote Loader in the NetlQ Identity Manager Setup Guide.
+For more information, see "Configuring the Remote Loader and Drivers" on page 32.

 Suite B mode is disabled by default.
 When you enable it, Identity Manager automatically uses TLS 1.2 or later for communication.
 If you try to connect a Suite B-enabled engine with a Remote Loader that does not support TLSv1.2, the handshake fails and the communication is not established.
 For example, Remote Loader 4.5.3, which does not support TLS v1.2.

-Engine and Fan-Out Agent Communication netiq.fanoutagent.connection.enforceSuiteB=true parameter in the Fan-Out Agent configuration file.
-You also need to specify enforceSuiteB = true in the driver configuration.
-Suite B configuration is supported with driver version 1.0.1.1.
-For more information, see the NetIQ Identity Manager Driver for JDBC Fan-Out Implementation Guide.
+Engine and Fan-Out Agent Communication